cepa/snake/README.md

 * _A_ print about
 * _P_ pause the game

-This code is protected by the Whiskyware license :P
+This code is protected by the [Beerware](https://en.wikipedia.org/wiki/Beerware) license :P